Spectral shift function of higher order: Proof of Theorem

 \subsection{Theorem~\ref{MainTheoremExt} and discrete spectral measures.}

-Before proceeding to the principal part of the proof of Theorem~\ref{MainTheoremExt}, let us observe that essentially it needs only to be proved in the case when the operator~$H$ has discrete spectrum.
+Before proceeding to the principal part of the proof of Theorem~\ref{MainTheoremExt}, let us observe that essentially it needs only to be proved in the case when the spectrum of the operator~$H$ is concentrated at integral points.
 As soon as that is done, the rest of the proof is a straightforward approximation.
 This observation is formalized in the following lemma.

 \begin{lemma} Let~$n \in \N$, $p \in \Pl_n$, and let~$\left\{E_l \right\}_{l\in \Z}$ be a sequence of pairwise orthogonal spectral projections such that~$\sum_{l \in \Z} E_l = 1$.
 Let~$1 < \alpha,\alpha_j < \infty$, $x \in L^{\alpha_j}$, for $1 \leq j \leq n$, and $0 < \frac1\alpha=\frac 1{\alpha_1} + \ldots + \frac 1{\alpha_n} < 1$.
 If, for every~$h \in C_b$, the series